-Imagine if the only goal in art was to "Save the Artist"...
+Imagine if the only goal in art was to "Save the Artist":

-it didn't matter if the artist had talent,
+-It didn't matter if the artist had talent,

-it didn't matter if the art was beautiful,
+-It didn't matter if the art was beautiful,

-And it's that very threat which will destroy cider too.
-Is this drink a flash-in-the-pan value-added product, or will we all be drinking cider 30 years from now?
-If you are worried about jobs I can tell you the cider will suffer.
-Just focus on the art itself and not the ability to sell it.
-And if you insist on putting the trade above the product, I'll toast you with champagne in 2043.
+And it's this threat which will destroy cider too.
+Is this drink a flash-in-the-pan "value-added" product, or will we all be drinking cider from cider orchards 30 years from now?
+If you are worried about jobs I can promise you the cider will suffer.
+If the cider suffers, there is no future.
+Just focus on the art itself and the relationship to your trees, not your ability to sell the product.
+Yes, answered Candide, but let us cultivate our gardens.